gloomcowboy/QR-Code-Generator/README.md

 -run node index.js in terminal and place the desired link

--open index.html with live server or equivalent to find your QR code
+-open index.html with live server or equivalent to find your QR code OR Open the image file inside the folder directory

 📝 Additional Tip